When in Vegas don’t ignore these top 17 things to do on Fremont Street

 5. Segway Tour Instead?

 Not interested in a bus tour?
-How about a more hipster approach where you cover the area and its history via a segue?
+How about a more hipster approach where you cover the area and its history via a segway?
 This tour will take you through most of the spots highlighted in the post all while saving your feet from having to walk.
-A two hour Segway tour is a great way to see the top spots of downtown Vegas – book now!
+A two hour segway tour is a great way to see the top spots of downtown Vegas – book now!

 6. Casinos on Fremont Street